080bct12alex/kafka/Kafka.md

 # Introduction to Apache Kafka
-- Kafka is a  tool for solving significant problems in distributed systems.
+- Kafka is a  **distributed, high-throughput, fault-tolerant event streaming platform**.

 #### *The Problem Kafka Solves: Database Throughput Limitations*